 During 2017 the UP Football Team, Jendarata FC managed to win the Teluk Intan League after a number of tough matches to the delight of supporting fans and players.

-Teluk Intan League.
+Jendarata FC after their splendid win of the Teluk Intan League.

 Indonesian National Day celebration in Runtu Estate.